 The Library soon opened and was staffed entirely with volunteers.
-In 1974, village residents gave their approval to a referendum to establish the Richton Park Public Library District.
+In 1974, village residents gave their approval for a referendum to establish the Richton Park Public Library District.

-With rapid growth of the Library, it was soon realized that the storefront facility was inadequate to meet the needs of the community.
-A solution was found in 1979 when the village agreed to lease the old Village Hall to the Library.
+With rapid growth of the library, it was soon realized that the storefront facility was inadequate to meet the needs of the community.
+A solution was found in 1979 when the village agreed to lease the old Village Hall to the library.
 After extensive renovation, the library opened on March 30, 1981 at 4045 Sauk Trail.